 Deceived by the vast efforts which Napoleon was ostensibly making for the invasion of England, Austria broke ground on the 9th of September, crossed the Inn, overran Bavaria, and took post in the Black Forest.
 Meanwhile the camp at Boulogne had been broken up, and the troops composing it arrived on the Rhine, from the 17th to the 23rd of the same month.
 The Russian troops had been refused a passage through the Prussian territory.
 The precipitance of the Aulic council, in forcing on hostilities before their arrival, was the ruin of the campaign.
 Napoleon sent orders to Bernadotte, who was stationed in Hanover, to cross the neutral Prussian territory of Anspach, without demanding the permission of Prussia, so as to form a junction with the Bavarian troops in the rear of the Austrians.
-Other corps were, at the same time, directed by circuitous routes upon the flanks of the Austrian army, which was assailed with 11111 dimension in ess at Haplach on the 11th of October, deposited with loss at Memmingen on the 13th, by Soult, and to divid, Ney at Elehingen on the 14th.
-The Archduke Foods at I, above, succeeded in fighting his way, with a part of the cavary, through the enemy.
-Mack, the commandering Lies, who had stupidly suffered himself to be thus surround it and entrapped, shut himself up in Ulm, but was too if to entrapped, shut himself up in Ulm, but was too if to entrapped, shut himself up in Ulm, but was too if the army, fell into the hands of the enemy.
-Napos in rould scarcely spare a sufficient number of men to essent this enormous crowd of prisoners to France.
-General Weiner, who had been detached from Ulm, was also compiled to screender at Trochtelfingen with 8,000 men.
+Other corps were, at the same time, directed by circuitous routes upon the flanks of the Austrian army, which was assailed with doubtful success at Haplach on the 11th of October, defeated with loss at Memmingen on the 13th, by Soult, and fatally by Ney at Elchingen on the 14th.
+The Archduke Ferdinand, alone, succeeded in fighting his way, with a part of the cavalry, through the enemy.
+Mack, the commander-in-chief, who had stupidly suffered himself to be thus surrounded and entrapped, shut himself up in Ulm, but was forced to surrender on the 20th.
+With him 60,000 Austrians, the élite of the army, fell into the hands of the enemy.
+Napoleon could scarcely spare a sufficient number of men to escort this enormous crowd of prisoners to France.
+General Wernek, who had been detached from Ulm, was also compelled to surrender at Trochtelfingen with 8,000 men.

-The hame of these disasters was wholly laid by the Australia Lovernment on General Mack; he was subjected to a court of inquiry, and condemned to twenty years' imprisonment in consequence.
-Upon the conclusion of the war, Nay deon interceded for him, but in vain.
-But, as Allson tastly remarks, although this unfortunate general was obviously inadequate to the difficult task imposed upon him of commanding a great army, which was to combat Napoleon. and although he evidently lost his judgment and unnecesearly agreed to a disgraceful abridgment of the period of the capitulation at the close of the negotiations, yet the whole diasters of the campaign are not to be visited on his head.
-The improvidence of the imperial government, the taults of the Aulic Council, have much also to answer for.
-Mack's authority was not firmly established in the army; the great hame of the Archduke Ferdinand overshadowed his influence, the necessity of providing for the safety of a prince of the imperial house overbalanced every other conaderation and compelled, against his judgment, that division of the troops to which the unexampled disasters that folbased may be immediately ascribed.
-It is reasonable to impute to the unfortunate general extreme improvidence in remaining so long at Ulm, when Napoleon's legions were closing rand him, and great weakness of judgment, to give it no severer name, in afterwards capitulating without trying come great effort, with concentrated forces, to effect his .
-If .
+The blame of these disasters was wholly laid by the Austrian government on General Mack; he was subjected to a court of inquiry, and condemned to twenty years' imprisonment in consequence.
+Upon the conclusion of the war.
+Napoleon interceded for him, but in vain.
+But, as Alison justly remarks, although this unfortunate general was obviously inadequate to the difficult task imposed upon him of commanding a great army, which was to combat Napoleon, and although he evidently lost his judgment and unnecessarily agreed to a disgraceful abridgment of the period of the capitulation at the close of the negotiations, yet the whole diasters of the campaign are not to be visited on his head.
+The improvidence of the imperial government, the faults of the Aulic Council, have much also to answer for.
+Mack's authority was not firmly established in the army; the great name of the Archduke Ferdinand overshadowed his influence; the necessity of providing for the safety of a prince of the imperial house overbalanced every other consideration, and compelled, against his judgment, that division of the troops to which the unexampled disasters that followed may be immediately ascribed.
+It is reasonable to impute to the unfortunate general extreme improvidence in remaining so long at Ulm, when Napoleon's legions were closing round him, and great weakness of judgment, to give it no severer name, in afterwards capitulating without trying some great effort, with concentrated forces, to effect his escape.
 But there appears no reason to suppose, as the